 4 When will you be touring?

-Most new motorhomes now come fitted with Grade 3 insulation, which is designed to show that they are suitable for this purpose.
+If you’re using it all year round, check the insulation.
+The majority of new vans now come fitted with Grade 3 insulation, which is designed to show they are suitable for this purpose.

-The best insulation comes from your motorhome having a double floor.
-This necessarily means that it will be more expensive, but the double floor often also provides useful storage areas.
+The best insulation for a motorhome will come from having a double floor, as seen in the Adria Supersonic 780DC.
+This means it will be more expensive, but you’ll find a double floor will typically also offer some useful storage options.

 5 How do you like to sleep?

-These days, more and more people are opting to have at least one fixed bed in their motorhome.
+These days, more and more people are buying a motorhome with at least one fixed bed.

 This is fine, but it’s important to ensure that in making space for such a bed, the designer has not left too little room for anything else.

-Generally, a transverse bed takes up the least length, followed by a French (corner) bed, although you only really avoid the problems of having to climb over your partner to get out of bed with either fixed singles or an island bed.
+Generally, a transverse bed takes up the least length, followed by a French (corner) bed, although you only really avoid the problems of having to climb over your partner to get out of bed with either fixed singles or by opting for an island bed motorhome as pictured below, in the Joa Camp 75Q.

-Fixed single, island and transverse beds can often be in a higher position to make more room for a garage below – in particular so that it can be high enough to take a conventional bicycle.
+A motorhome with fixed single beds, island or transverse beds can often be in a higher position to make more room for a garage below – in particular so that it can be high enough to take a conventional bicycle.
 This can sometimes make the beds more difficult to get into, and might feel claustrophobic (and hot, unless there is good ventilation).

 It might be better to go for a model where the bed height can be adjusted, so it’s high when you are travelling, but lower on-site once everything has been unpacked.